Sentinel7/java-classes-basic/README.md

 # An Assortment of my First Java Programs

-This repository contains many programs I had made in Java around the time I began programming.
+This repository consists of many of my initial Java programs made from following along the Stanford 'Programming Methodology' course https://see.stanford.edu/Course/CS106A, and also contains some of my own ideas.
 There is a mix of different kinds of programs, mostly including the basics:

 (The programs can be found in the src folder of CourseProject1)